johncloudd/custom-helm-charts/mediawiki/README.md

   `aws ec2 create-volume --availability-zone=us-east-2c --size=500 --volume-type=gp2 --profile pe`
 * Be sure your IAM role that is attached to your instance(s) has permissions to attach EC2 volumes.
 * Now, specify the outputted volume-id in the `values.yaml` file.
+* Create your PVCs; This requires a persistent volume claim  - examples are in this directory.
+* *NOTE* - One PVC is expected to be named mediawiki.

 * If you are using external-dns, specify the hostname and set the external dns var to true:
 ```